MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/assign-shipments-to-segments.md

 [!include [banner](../includes/banner.md)]

-This article describes how the system apportions freight costs for multi-segment scheduled routes that use the inbound and outbound logistic process.
+This article describes how to configure the system to apportion freight costs for multi-segment scheduled routes that use the inbound and outbound logistic process.
+It also describes how this feature works.

+## Enable the feature

-To use this feature, please follow below steps:
+To use this configure the system to apportion freight costs for multi-segment scheduled routes that use the inbound and outbound logistic process, follow these steps:

-1. Go to **Transportation management > Setup > Transportation management parameters > General**.
+1. Go to **Transportation management \> Setup \> Transportation management parameters**.
+1. Open the **General** tab.
-2. In the shipment fasttab, enable parameter **Assign shipment to related route segments**.
+1. On the **Shipment** FastTab, set **Assign shipment to related route segments** to *Yes*.
-3. Click save.
+1. On the Action Pane, select **Save**.

 ## How shipments are assigned to route segments